omec-project/sdcore-docs/index.rst

 ---------

-Information about participating in the SD Core community and development process can be found on the `ONF Wiki
+Information about participating in the SD Core community and development process can be found on the `SD-Core Wiki
 <https://wiki.opennetworking.org/display/COM/SD-Core>`_.

 .. toctree::